New York legislature votes to scrap police discipline secrecy law

 The New York City Council was also considering a bill to criminalize the use of chokeholds, which has widespread support among lawmakers but is opposed in its current form by the mayor.

-Reporting by Maria Caspani; Additional reporting by Jonathan Allen; Editing by Chris Reese and Leslie Adler
+Reporting by Maria Caspani; Additional reporting by Jonathan Allen, Sabahatjahan Contractor in Bengaluru; Editing by Chris Reese and Leslie Adler